-When before Pilate, Jesus stated clearly, "My kingdom is not of this world."
-If you want this world, you won't accept Jesus.
-Jesus' offer pertains to the life to come.
-Yes, He is a different kind of King.
-Jesus is doing something else in this wordless sermon...
+In just four days Jesus will stand before Governor Pilate and tell him plainly, "My kingdom is not of this world."
+My friend, if you want this world, you won't accept this King.
+You won't want this King.
+This King's offer pertains to the life to come.
+He's offering an eternal kingdom.
+He is a different kind of King.